owntracks/recorder/README.md

 ## Configuration file

-The recorder attempts to read its startup configuration from a configuration file; the path to this is compiled into the Recorder (typically `/etc/defaults/ot-recorder`).
+The recorder attempts to read its startup configuration from a configuration file; the path to this is compiled into the Recorder (typically `/etc/defaults/ot-recorder`, and `ocat -v` will display the compiled-in default).
 The format of this file approximates that of a shell script with variables to be exported (the intention is so that it can be sourced by a shell script).
 Lines beginning with an octothorp (`#`) are ignored as are blank lines.
 Configuration settings proper are set as follows (note that some older versions of _libconfig_ require a trailing semicolon (`;`) on assignment:

 ```
 OTR_STORAGEDIR="/var/spool/owntracks/recorder/store"